 Aconcagua: The Stone Sentinel

 Aconcagua is truly one of the great mountains of the world.
-At 22,840 feet (6962m) tall it is the highest mountain in the western hemisphere, and the tallest peak in the world outside of the Himalayas.
-It lies on the border between Argentina and Chile, gazing out over the southern Andean mountain range.
-The climate in this range is typically hot and arid in the summer which makes for comfortable and stable climbing weather.
+At 22,841 feet tall it is the highest mountain in the western hemisphere, and the tallest peak in the world outside of the Himalayas.
+Being one of the coveted seven summits it's no wonder climbers flock from all over the globe each year to test their strength and abilities to tag the top.
+The mountain lies on the border between Argentina and Chile, gazing out over the southern Andean mountain range.

 Expedition Prerequisites and Logistics